Mystikil/TAI/docs/ai_scripting.md

 # AI Scripting

 This server allows customizing monster and NPC behavior through Lua scripts.
 In addition to the traditional callbacks such as `onThink`, `onCreatureSay` and `onCreatureAppear`, a lightweight behavior tree system is available to compose more advanced logic in C++.
+Python scripts placed under `data/python` are executed on startup, enabling Python-based extensions alongside Lua.

 ## Behavior Trees